andi1984/dev/md/posts/podcasts/index.md

 ## Special: [Working Draft](https://workingdraft.de/) (German)

-Although this is a not a common english speaking podcast – although there are some episodes in English, I really, really can not leave it unmentioned in this list.
+Although this is a not a common English speaking podcast – although there are some episodes in English, I really, really can not leave it unmentioned in this list.

-If you are a webdev and a native german speaker you have to know this podcast!
+If you are a webdev and a native German speaker you have to know this podcast!

 The podcast is actively managed since nearly a decade, starting in 2011, by six webdevs from Germany and Austria.
 In most of their 440 episodes they speak about one particular topic with one or more guests they invite into their podcast.